gernest/libhastie/README.md

 -------

 Libhastie, follows the footsteps of other static site generators, it assumes you have a configuration file at the root of your project.
-The file should be `config.json` but you can also load dynamically the configuration into the configuration object via `Config.Load(path string)
+The file name should be `config.json` but you can also load dynamically the configuration via `Config.Load(path string)`

-Please for more details visit the hasite page [here ](https://github.com/mkaz/hastie) there is a good intro into go template snd static site project.
+For more details about static websites that libhastie can build visit the hastiie page [here ](https://github.com/mkaz/hastie) there is a good intro into go templates snd static website project.

-A sample config.json file looks like this
+A sample `config.json` file looks like this

     {